lidickson1/Alchemy2/resources/docs.md

     "type": "random",
     "textures": [
         {
-            "weight": "0.5",
+            "weight": "0.25",
             "texture": "dog_emmy",
             "name": "optional_name"
+        },
+        {
+            "weight": "0.5",
+            "textures": ["dog_albert", "dog_foo"],
+            "time": 200
         }
     ]
 }
 ```

 The variation is useful when you want to change the texture based on chance.
-The `textures` array hold a list of objects, which specifies the probability of the texture being chosen, and the file name.
+The `textures` array hold a list of objects, which specifies the probability of the texture or animation being chosen, and the file name.
 The sum of all of the `weight`s should be between 0 and 1.
 If it isn't, the results will not be as expected.
 The remaining probability (in this example 0.5) will be the probability of the default texture being used.

 `name` is an optional string which is the unlocalized name for that texture.